 Hard copies will not be accepted.

-K. If applicable Human and Animal Use Reporting
+L. If applicable Human and Animal Use Reporting

 CDRL A009 HUMAN USE REGULATORY PROTOCOLS

 TOTAL PROTOCOL(S): State the total number of human use protocols required to complete this project (e.g., “5 human subject research protocols will be required to complete the Statement of Work”).
 If not applicable, write “No human subjects research will be performed to complete the Statement of Work.”